 - Evening: Lower than 78 degrees.

-To sum up, you don't have to get a smart thermostat to save on your energy bill.
-All you need is a programmable thermostat, but it's important to note that any savings may come at the cost of your comfort and convenience.
+As you can see, you don’t have to buy a smart thermostat to decrease your energy bill.
+All you need is a programmable thermostat, but it’s essential to note that any savings may come at the cost of your comfort and convenience.

-Nest, one of the most popular smart thermostat manufacturers, states its smart thermostat saves U.S. households about:
+Nest, one of the most popular smart thermostat manufacturers, states its smart thermostat saves U.S. homeowners about:

 - 10-12% on your heating bill